xastraw/Tic-Tac-Toe/README.md

-A fun side project I started but ran out of time to finish.
-The PvP works but the workings for the mini-max algorithm I was unable to finish
+A small tic tac toe side project I made.
+Has a player versus player function and a player versus AI that uses the minimax algorithm.